jcandy/speakertools/src/alignment.rst

 Should we write something about this?

 Speakerbench supports a transitional alignment, which transitions between Butterworth and Linkwitz-Riley, named ...
 B4-LR4 ?
+Create a sub-page, which is similar to the article in Voice Coil Magazine, then link to it from here.

 Overview
 --------